-Fact: Netflix publicly reveal insights into their operations because it attracts engineering and operations talent.
+In fact, one key reason that Netflix publicly reveals insights into their operations is that it attracts engineering and operations talent.

 Source: Netflix Tech Blog, Improving Netflix’s Operational Visibility with Real-Time Insight Tools

-“Operational visibility with real-time insight enables us to deeply understand our operational systems, make product and service improvements, and find and fix problems quickly so that we can continue to innovate rapidly and delight our customers at every interaction.
-We are building a new set of tools and systems for operational visibility at Netflix with powerful insight capabilities.”
+"Operational visibility with real-time insight enables us to deeply understand our operational systems, make product and service improvements, and find and fix problems quickly so that we can continue to innovate rapidly and delight our customers at every interaction."

-The 2015 State of DevOps Report, from Puppetlabs, is a must read for everyone in the IT business, from Operations staff up to the board.
-The authors are impeachable, the report methodology is solid and the insights unique and much higher quality than your usual industry surveys.
+Puppetlabs' State of DevOps Reports remain a must-read for everyone in the IT business, from Operations staff up to the board.
+The authors are impeachable, the report methodology is solid, and the insights are unique and of higher quality than your usual industry surveys.

-For the first time a report uncovers the metrics and practices that differentiate a high performing organization from the rest.
+The 2015 iteration was the first time a report uncovered the metrics and practices that differentiate a high performing organization from the rest.
 One headline example from the report, and which company wouldn’t want this kind of performance?

-In the report the authors identify visualization as an effective way to build quality into the system:
+In the same 2015 report, the authors identify visualization as an effective way to build quality into the system:

-With visualization systems everyone can access a visual model of what’s happening in real time with data-rich interactive maps.
+With visualization systems in place, everyone can access a model of what’s happening in real-time with data-rich interactive maps and diagrams.

 Source: Gene Kim, IT Revolution, The Three Ways: The Principles Underpinning DevOps

-It’s not just their size.
-The list of services that AWS offers is what sets them apart from all other cloud providers, the latest count being sixty-seven services across twelve categories.
+It’s not just their size, too.
+The list of services that AWS offers is still what sets them apart from all other cloud providers.

-What this means is that everyone using the AWS cloud has to use the AWS console and they are faced with a mountain of powerful features that looks like this:
+What this means is that everyone using the AWS cloud has to use the AWS console; they are faced with a mountain of powerful features that looks like this: